The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 \object{HD\,20781} was part of the original high-precision HARPS GTO survey and the star has been then followed for more than 11 years (4093 days).
 Over this time span, we gathered a total of 226 high signal-to-noise spectra ($<$S/N$>$ of 112 at 550 nm) corresponding in the end to 216 RV measurements binned over 1 hour.
-As reported in Table\,\ref{table:obsstat}, the typical precision of individual measurements is 0.76\,\ms including photon noise and calibration uncertainties.
+As reported in Table\,\ref{table:obsstat}, the typical precision of individual measurements is 0.76\,\ms\ including photon noise and calibration uncertainties.
 The raw RV rms is significantly higher, at 3.41\,\ms, pointing towards additional variations in the data of potentially stellar or planetary origin, assuming the instrumental effects are kept below the photon-noise level of the observations.

-As a first approach we looked at the RV and activity index time series shown in Fig.~\ref{udry:fig1}.
-No significant long-term variation is observed in \logrhk\,data and no long-term variation is visible in the GLS periodogram of the velocity time series.
+As a first approach we looked at the RV and activity index time series shown in Fig.\,\ref{udry:fig1}.
+No significant long-term variation is observed in \logrhk\ data and no long-term variation is visible in the GLS periodogram of the velocity time series.
 We conclude that there is no noticeable sign of a magnetic activity cycle for this star.
-The average value of \logrhk\,at $-5.03\pm0.01$ is also very low with a very small dispersion, similar to the Sun at minimum activity.
-Checking at the periodograms of the \logrhk, the BIS SPAN and the FWHM in Fig.~\ref{app:figHD20781}, we see that the \logrhk\,times series presents signals at 115, 81 and 68 days, and the FWHM time series at 380 days.
-This later signal is probably due to interaction with the window functions, creating a signal near a year, the former signals are however more difficult to interpret as they are not compatible with the estimated rotational period of the star, 35.2 days (see Table\,\ref{table:star}).
-Fitting the signal at 115 days removes the signal at 68 days, and the $p$-value of the signal at 81 days goes above 10\%.
+The average value of \logrhk\ at $-5.03\pm0.01$ is also very low with a very small dispersion, similar to the Sun at minimum activity.